 - some planning advances can be prorated to repay portions of the loans as they relate to multi-phased planning, long term planning, or regional planning.

-Note: Engineering Planning Advance money may not be available and may need a special appropriation by the Vermont legislature.
-All repaid Planning Advance monies revolve and become available for future planning advance studies.
+Note: Engineering Planning Advance money may not be available and may need an appropriation by the Vermont legislature.

 Need more information?
 Please contact Lynnette Claudon, Engineering Planning Advance Lead.